epomatti/azure-servicebus-performance-benchmark/README.md

-# Azure Service Bus Benchmark
+# Azure Service Bus - Performance Benchmark

 Benchmarking the performance of Azure Service Bus using the Java SDK.